arinachubyr/ratatype/README.md

 # Repository Structure

-index.html: The main HTML file with the webpage layout. img/: Directory for images used in the project. js/: Directory containing JS file
+1. index.html: The main HTML file with the webpage layout.
+2. js/: Directory containing JS file
+3. img/: Directory for images used in the project.

 # Running the Project